 How to Access Photos with Windows 11 Phone Link App

-You access your phone’s photos on Windows 11 using the built-in Phone Link app.
+You access your phone’s photos on Windows 11 by using the Phone Link app.

 Important Update: Phone Link Photo Feature Changes

-Microsoft is currently updating the Phone Link experience.
-Some users may notice that direct photo viewing is being phased out in favor of more stable, direct file management methods.
+Microsoft is updating the Phone Link experience.
+Some users might notice direct photo viewing is being phased out for more stable, direct file management methods.
 This guide covers how to use the app and how to switch to better alternatives like File Explorer.

 Why use 🪟 Windows 11 Phone Link photos?

 Using this app saves time.
-You do not need to email photos to yourself or plug in a cable.
+You don’t need to email photos to yourself or plug in a cable.
 You can see your latest pictures directly on your desktop.
-It helps you manage your digital life without switching devices constantly.
+It helps you manage your digital life without constantly switching devices.

 What happens when done?

-Once you finish these steps, you will be able to save your phone photos to your PC folders like 📁C:\Users\GenericUser\Pictures or share them instantly with friends.
-You will have a clean, organized backup of your mobile memories on your computer.
+Once you finish these steps, you’ll be able to save your phone photos to your PC folders like 📁C:\Users\GenericUser\Pictures or share them instantly with friends.
+You’ll have a clean, organized backup of your mobile memories on your computer.

 How to view and save photos